 (17) The provisions of this chapter are applicable to manual or computerized accounting systems.
 For clarity, the following is addressed for computer systems:

 (a) The system must provide for a capability to back up all data files.

-(b) Receipt, check or disbursement registers or journals, bank reconciliations, and monthly trial balances will be maintained in printed or electronic formats and available for immediate retrieval or printing upon demand of the department.
+(b) Receipt, check or disbursement registers or journals, bank reconciliations, and monthly trial balances will be maintained and available for immediate retrieval or printing upon demand of the department.